AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 ## Installation and usage instructions

 ### Jupyter/Google Colab notebooks
 Some of the development of this application was performed in Jupyter notebooks.
 While all of the functionalities in these notebooks are transferred to the Python application, you might find it useful to have a look at these notebooks and play around with them.
-Be aware that not
+Be aware that not all functionality of the application is available inside the notebooks.

 ### Installation